Robert Maynard Hutchins: University of Chicago tenure

 He became the youngest university president in the country at age 30 upon his appointment to that position at the University of Chicago on 25 April 1929, assuming his new duties nine weeks later on 1 July.
 Over the next several years, Hutchins came to question Legal Realism, which he had previously championed, and grew skeptical of the ability of empirical research in the social sciences to solve social problems, especially in the face of the Great Depression.
 Particularly through contact with Mortimer Adler, he became convinced that the solution to the philosophical problems facing the university lay in Aristotelianism and Thomism.
 In the late 1930s, Hutchins attempted to reform the curriculum of the University of Chicago along Aristotelian-Thomist lines, only to have the faculty reject his proposed reforms three times.

-Hutchins served as President of the University of Chicago until 1945, and as the University's Chancellor until 1951.
-During his Chancellorship, he recruited a commission to inquire into the proper function of the media.
+Hutchins served as president of the University of Chicago until 1945, and as its chancellor until 1951.
+During his chancellorship, he recruited a commission to inquire into the proper function of the media.
 By 1947, the Hutchins Commission issued their report on the "social responsibility" of the press.

 Hutchins was notable as a defender of academic freedom.
-When the University was accused of fostering communism in 1935 (by Charles Rudolph Walgreen, who claimed his niece had been indoctrinated with communist ideas whilst studying there) and again in 1949, Hutchins defended the right of the University's faculty to teach as they wished, arguing that the best way to defeat communism was through open debate and scrutiny, rather than suppression.
+When the university was accused of fostering communism in 1935 (by Charles Rudolph Walgreen, who claimed his niece had been indoctrinated with communist ideas whilst studying there) and again in 1949, Hutchins defended the right of the university's faculty to teach as they wished, arguing that the best way to defeat communism was through open debate and scrutiny, rather than suppression.
 "Hutchins stood behind his faculty and their right to teach and believe as they wished, insisting that communism could not withstand the scrutiny of public analysis and debate."